 Yes!
 If unfrosted and properly wrapped in plastic or placed in an airtight container, these mini lemon cakes should freeze well for up to 3 months.
 Just be sure to thaw them completely before frosting, garnishing, and serving.

-Craving more miniature desserts?
+Craving more cake based desserts?

 As always, I love seeing your creations and hearing from you!
 If you try this recipe, please share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!